SeunghoonLee1/seunghoonlee1.github.io/README.md

 Developed a Blackjack game program with three other group members.
 As a leader of the project, I distributed the works according to each person's strengths.
 Then gathered all parts and merged them together to make the program run.

+##Answers to the following questions:

 * What do you value in a career?
 What are the most important parts (rank if you feel its appropriate)?
+  - The most important factor that I consider in a career is whether I enjoy doing it.
+Even if such tasks might take a lot of time and effort, as long as I find it enjoyable, I will be satisfied with the job.

 * What is the ideal industry you would like to work in?
 Be as specific as you can (i.e. mobile apps, video game design, etc.)